-- 1. Tandem parking is allowed for single-unit, two-unit and multi-unit living. - 2.
-Two parking spaces in tandem must have a combined minimum dimension of 8.5 feet in width by 36 feet in length. - 3.
-Both parking spaces in tandem must be assigned to the same dwelling unit. - 4.
-Tandem parking may not be used to provide guest parking.
+- 1. Tandem vehicle parking is allowed for single-unit, two-unit and multi-unit living. - 2.
+Two vehicle parking spaces in tandem must have a combined minimum dimension of 8.5 feet in width by 36 feet in length. - 3.
+Both vehicle parking spaces in tandem must be assigned to the same dwelling unit.

-E. Reserved Parking
+E. [Reserved for Future Codification]